 Deeply invested in improving DevX, Cx, and xD because how things feel is just as important as how they work.

-I have designed and built products, systems, teams, and processes that help people solve real problems efficiently, creatively, and at scale.
-From simplifying onboarding to refining sales flows, I focus on user experience at every touchpoint: what people see, feel, and remember.
+I have designed and built products, systems, distributed teams, and processes that help people solve real problems efficiently, creatively, and at scale.
+From leadership to hands-on software engineering and architecture to the final product, I focus on user experience at every touchpoint: what people see, feel, and remember.
 Then I find ways to automate the boring stuff so teams can focus on what really matters.

 Beyond my professional role, I am deeply involved in the open-source community.
+I've always believed that open source is not just a tooling choice but a philosophy.
 As a volunteer with Open Source Community Africa (OSCA) , I contribute to fostering a vibrant ecosystem of open-source contributors across the continent.
-I am part of the organizing team for the annual Open Source Festival - OSCAFEST - a high-profile event that brings together developers, designers, and tech enthusiasts to share knowledge, collaborate, and promote open-source tools and practices.
+I am part of the organizing team for the annual Open Source Festival - OSCAFEST - an event that brings together developers, designers, and tech enthusiasts to share knowledge, collaborate, and promote open-source tools and practices.
 I also contribute to MDN Web Docs because great documentation helps great developers become even better, and because sharing knowledge is just as important as writing code.

 On the side, I also try to find time to build interesting tools that I release as open source software.